relOBI: A Reliable Low-latency Interconnect for Tightly-Coupled On-chip Communication: Results

 \textit{Synopsys VC\_Z01X 2025.06} was used to evaluate the design's fault tolerance characteristics.
 A randomized testbench simulated 1000 transactions from each manager, with the subordinates simply responding.
-Transient faults were injected into the crossbar internals, injecting \texttt{FLOP} (sequential blocks) and \texttt{PORT} (module ports) faults in RTL, as well as \texttt{PRIM} (Verilog primitives) faults in the synthesized netlist.
-The results in \Cref{tab:fi_results} highlight whether the base \textit{\cgls{obi}} interface behaved correctly, with the \textit{relOBI} design indicating any detected corrections or uncorrectable internal faults.
-While the baseline \textit{\cgls{obi}} shows \SIrange[range-units=single, range-phrase=-]{11.52}{34.85}{\percent} of injected faults cause errors, the \textit{relOBI} design corrects all injected faults, with \SIrange[range-units=single, range-phrase=-]{21.92}{38.53}{\percent} indicating an internal error was corrected.
+Single transient faults were injected into the crossbar internals, injecting \texttt{FLOP} (sequential blocks) and \texttt{PORT} (module ports) faults in RTL, as well as \texttt{PRIM} (Verilog primitives) faults in the synthesized netlist.
+The results in \Cref{tab:fi_results} illustrate whether the \textit{\cgls{obi}} interface of the crossbar implementations with injected faults behaved the same as in the reference simulation without faults.
+As the reliable designs support the detection of an error, additional subdivisions are added to the correct and incorrect interface behavior columns in~\Cref{tab:fi_results}, indicating any detected corrections or uncorrectable internal faults.

+The baseline \textit{\cgls{obi}} crossbar shows \SIrange[range-units=single, range-phrase=-]{11.52}{34.85}{\percent} of injected faults cause errors, while the \textit{relOBI} design corrects all injected faults, with \SIrange[range-units=single, range-phrase=-]{21.92}{38.53}{\percent} indicating an internal error was corrected.
+The \textit{relOBI} design indicates a separate error type when the \cgls{ecc} decoding detects an uncorrectable (multi-bit) error, illustrated by the Uncorrectable columns in~\Cref{tab:fi_results}.
+While this signal indicates an uncorrectable fault in less than \SI{1}{percent} of injected faults in \textit{relOBI}, this never led to incorrect behavior of the design.
+The injected faults directly affected the indication logic in these cases, not the \cgls{ecc} protected parts of the design.
+The \cgls{tmrg} design also corrects all internal faults, with \SIrange[range-units=single, range-phrase=-]{29.80}{70.41}{\percent} indicating a correction was performed.